warrendeleon/rn-warrendeleon/docs/planning/user-stories/stories/US-003-inclusive-screen-reader-support.md

 - Accessibility is a competitive differentiator (most apps ignore it)
 - Market opportunity: 1+ billion people with disabilities globally

+**Real-world scenario**: A blind user with VoiceOver enabled cannot navigate the Settings screen because buttons are unlabelled.
+After adding labels, they can independently change language, appearance, and use all features.

 **Related Epic**: See [EPIC-003](../epics/EPIC-003-accessibility-compliance.md) for business impact, WCAG compliance details, and success metrics.

 ---